FC4E-WP5/pidmr-doc/docs/components/api.md

  - Landing Page Resolution: This resolution method provides the URL to the landing page associated with a PID.
  - Validate PIDs: This operation checks the validity of each identifier.
 Every Provider has a regex based on which the validation is performed.
  - Identify PIDs: This operation identifies PIDs based on a set of rules that are in the core of the API.
 The identification may be exact or it may be a proposal that matches more than one PID.
  - Batch PIDs: Another feature is that the api can fetch a number of PIDs , validate , identify and return the type of PID .
+ - Support rules per provider: The latest API feature introduces support for validation rules, enabling checks for PIDs that require specific algorithms to verify their validity.
+A key example is ISBN, which includes a checksum to determine whether a given number is valid.
+This functionality is designed as a general solution, allowing for the validation of various PIDs that rely on checksums or other verification mechanisms.

 This endpoint identifies PIDs from the provided text.